 1. The Power of Confidence

-As you know, peer relationships within the same hierarchical level and boss-subordinate relationships are crucial in understanding the psychological health of people in the workplace.
+As you know, peer relationships within the same hierarchical level and boss-subordinate relationships are crucial in understanding people’s psychological health in the workplace.

 One of the factors that directly influence the health of interpersonal relationships is trust.
 This umbrella of confidence, familiarity, and reassurance is vital in making relationships work.
-We often hear that it takes a long time to build trust between two people and very little time to destroy it.
-This is sometimes true, but not always: human relationships are much more complex than a simple build/destroy binomial, also in the work environment.
+We often hear that building trust between two people takes a long time and very little time to destroy it.
+This is sometimes true, but not always: human relationships are much more complex than a simple build/destroy binomial in the work environment.

 In any case, the important thing is that there are conditions for people to trust each other honestly and not blindly in the work environment.
 For this, it is essential that people behave consistently and that there are no lies (also known as deliberate inconsistencies between language and actions or expectations created and never fulfilled).
 Of course, employees need to perceive absolute transparency about the issues that affect them rather than a hidden agenda that influences what happens to them without them realizing it.